Chart Color Schemes

 Christies Beach is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Christies Beach's dwelling structures, as per the latest Census, consisted of 80.9% houses and 19.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 80.9% houses and 19.1% other dwellings.
-Home ownership in Christies Beach was at 29.5%, with the rest being mortgaged at 33.3% or rented at 37.1%.
-The median monthly mortgage repayment was $1,394, lower than Adelaide metro's average of $1,863, and the median weekly rent figure was $320, compared to Adelaide metro's $314.
-Nationally, Christies Beach's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Christies Beach dwelling structures, as per the latest Census, consisted of 80.9% houses and 19.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 80.9% houses and 19.1% other dwellings.
+Home ownership in Christies Beach was at 29.5%, with mortgaged dwellings at 33.3% and rented ones at 37.1%.
+The median monthly mortgage repayment was $1,394, below Adelaide metro's average of $1,452, while the median weekly rent was $320, compared to Adelaide metro's $314.
+Nationally, Christies Beach's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing